MeV to multi-TeV thermal WIMPs: most conservative limits

-However, such channel specific constraints are not universally applicable.
-This is because, DM particles, may, in principle, annihilate into multiple channels with arbitrary BRs, in which case the resulting upper limit on total $\langle \sigma v \rangle$ can be quite different.
-Ref.~\cite{Leane:2018kjk} claimed that thermal WIMPs annihilating into visible SM final states via $2 \rightarrow 2$ $s$-wave processes were disallowed for $m_\chi \lesssim\,20\,{\rm GeV}$ by the data available till then.
-On the other hand, while Big-Bang Nucleosynthesis (BBN) and Cosmic Microwave Background (CMB) data rule out $m_\chi \lesssim 10\,{\rm MeV}$~\cite{Nollett:2013pwa,Nollett:2014lwa}, $m_\chi$ values much smaller than $20\,{\rm GeV}$ are in principle permitted if the DM $\chi$ annihilates substantially into SM neutrinos~\cite{Beacom:2006tt,Yuksel:2007ac,Arguelles:2019ouk}.
-In this work, we have taken a general approach, without any bias on DM annihilation branching ratios and concluded that the entire $m_\chi$ range 10 MeV - 100 TeV is generally allowed, after taking into account the most updated constraints from the neutrino observations~\cite{Super-Kamiokande:2020sgt,Super-Kamiokande:2021jaq,IceCube:2017rdn,ANTARES:2019svn,Albert:2016emp,Iovine:2019rmd,ANTARES:2020leh} as well as the CMB~\cite{Planck:2015fie,Planck:2018vyg}, $\gamma$-ray~\cite{Fermi-LAT:2016uux,HESS:2022ygk} and cosmic-ray~\cite{AMS:2019rhg} data.
-The crucial role of the BR of $\nu\bar{\nu}$ is especially notable here.
+Note that, such channel specific constraints are not universally applicable.
+This is because, in a given DM model, DM particles can annihilate into multiple channels with BRs dictated by the model parameters, and in such cases the resulting upper limits on total $\langle \sigma v \rangle$ can be quite different.
+However, due to the existence of a large number of DM models it is impossible to perform a study on a model-by-model basis and hence, the most general approach to meaningfully interpret the impact of the observational data on WIMP DM annihilations is to vary the branching ratios of each channel arbitrarily.
+Following this approach, Ref.~\cite{Leane:2018kjk} claimed that thermal WIMPs annihilating into visible SM final states via $2 \rightarrow 2$ $s$-wave processes were disallowed for $m_\chi \lesssim\,20\,{\rm GeV}$ by the data available till then.
+On the other hand, while Big-Bang Nucleosynthesis (BBN) and Cosmic Microwave Background (CMB) data rule out $m_\chi \lesssim 10\,{\rm MeV}$~\cite{Nollett:2013pwa,Nollett:2014lwa} (Ref.~\cite{Kawasaki:2015yya} suggests stronger BBN constraints under specific assumptions), $m_\chi$ values much smaller than $20\,{\rm GeV}$ are in principle permitted if the DM $\chi$ annihilates substantially into SM neutrinos~\cite{Beacom:2006tt,Yuksel:2007ac,Arguelles:2019ouk}.